buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 **If you move on *difficult** terrain, you travel half the available movement, so a human covers 4 meters per Movement Action (each square crossed counts as two).*

-In the Monster Manual, the dimensions and relative spaces occupied by creatures of different \hyperlink{tagliaedimensioni} are indicated (page ).
+In the Monster Manual, the dimensions and relative spaces occupied by creatures of different size are indicated (page ).

 ## Distance